226 – Commendations, Awards, Nominations, Pins, and Ribbons

 17. Pin: Hostage Negotiator

-Qualification: Must be currently assigned to the Hostage Negotiation Team.
+Qualification: Must be currently assigned to the Crisis Negotiation Team.

 18. Pin: Intoxilyzer Operator